fernandolucas01/net-promoter-score/readme.md

 # NPS NLW#4
 ## Installation
-Install the dependencies and devDependencies and start the server.
+Install the dependencies and devDependencies:
 `$ yarn`
 or
 `$ npm install`